Tiger Stadium (Detroit): Other events

 In 1939, boxer Joe Louis defended his world heavyweight title with an eleventh-round knockout of Bob Pastor at the stadium.

 On October 5, 1951, the University of Notre Dame played the University of Detroit at Briggs Stadium before a capacity crowd of 52,000.
 It was the first Notre Dame football game to be played at night.
 The Fighting Irish won, 40–6.

 Northern Irish professional soccer club Glentoran F.C. called the stadium home in the late 1960s.
 The team played as the Detroit Cougars in the United Soccer Association.

+Kiss played their first date of the Alive/Worldwide Tour on June 28, 1996.
+It was the first concert with the original lineup since 1979.

 Notable moments and facts

 When Ty Cobb played at Navin Field, the area of dirt in front of home plate was kept wet by the groundstaff to slow down Cobb's bunts and cause opposing infielders to slip as they fielded them.
 The area was nicknamed "Cobb's Lake".

 On July 18, 1921, Babe Ruth hit what is believed to be the longest verified home run in Major League Baseball history.
 The home run went to straightaway center field, clearing the stadium and landing into the street.
 The distance of the home run has been estimated at up to 575 ft.
-On July 13, 1934 at the stadium, Ruth hit his 700th career home run off Tigers' pitcher Tommy Bridges.
+On July 13, 1934, at the stadium, Ruth hit his 700th career home run off Tigers' pitcher Tommy Bridges.

 On May 2, 1939, ailing New York Yankees first baseman Lou Gehrig voluntarily benched himself at Briggs Stadium, ending his streak of consecutive games at 2,130.
 Due to the progression of the disease named after him, it was the final game of his career.

+The last scoreless tie in the NFL was played at Tiger Stadium between the Detroit Lions and New York Giants on November 7, 1943.

 The stadium hosted the 1941, 1951 and 1971 MLB All-Star Games.
 All three games featured home runs.
 Ted Williams won the 1941 game with a walk-off three-run home run.
 The ball was also carrying well in the 1951 and 1971 games.
 Of the many home runs in those games, the most often replayed is Reggie Jackson's drive to right field that hit so high up in the light tower that the TV camera lost sight of it, until it dropped to the field below.
-Jackson dropped his bat and watched it sail, seemingly astonished of his own power.
+Jackson dropped his bat and watched it sail, seemingly astonished at his own power.